DalyaBa/Classification_Fake_News/Report.md

 <h1> Algorithms: </h1>
 <h2> ● Feature Engineering: </h2>
-1. to use text mining techniques, we put all of text type columns in one column for ease of processing
+1. to use text mining techniques, we put all of text type columns in one column for ease of processing  <br />
-2. TFIDFVectorizer on features to highlight words that are more interesting
+2. TFIDFVectorizer on features to highlight words that are more interesting <br />
-3. doing clustring on real and fake news
+3. doing clustring on real and fake news <br />
 <h2> ● Models:</h2>
 We have explored many classification machine learning models in order to choose the best for our case.
 The models are Kneighbors Classification KNN, Random Forest RF,